-Tics are rapid, purposeless, unvoluntary, repetitive, frequent, unwanted, and discrete muscle movements.
+Tics are rapid, purposeless, unvoluntary, unrhythmic, repetitive, frequent, unwanted, and discrete muscle movements.
 Tics are typically classified as motor or vocal tics.
-Motor tics include blinking, neck rotation, torso twisting, jumping, and toe flexing.
-Vocal tics include coughing, making a hum or grunt sound, and saying a word or phrase.
+Motor tics include blinking, neck rotation, torso twisting, jumping, toe flexing, and countless other movements.
+Vocal tics include numerous vocalizations including coughing, making a hum or grunt sound, and saying a word or phrase.

 Provisional Tic Disorder